huzaifa786313/Otago-Polytechnic/Special-Topic/Lab2-cloud.md

 ansible-playbook /etc/ansible/motd.yaml
 ```

-Now lets connect to our router to see and verify if the change we made took effect
+Now let’s connect to our router to see and verify if the change we made took effect

 - Do note that due to issues with gns3 and cloud we need to add a few additional options to our ssh command